grdguez/shanalikhan.github.io/_posts/2017-2-19-Option-to-ignore-settings-folders-code-settings-sync.md

 description : Add any file or folder inside User folder not to upload / download
 ---

+#### Note :

+This Page is outdated, please visit this [post for detail](http://shanalikhan.github.io/2016/07/31/Visual-Studio-code-sync-setting-edit-manually.html)

 Extension will create the syncLocalSettings.json insider User folder upon code start and connect with it.

 The JSON File will contain :